openvinotoolkit/openvino/docs/OV_Runtime_UG/deployment/deployment_intro.md

 @endsphinxdirective

-Once the [OpenVINO application development](../integrate_with_your_application.md) has been finished, application developers usually need to deploy their applications to end users.
+Once the [OpenVINO™ application development](../integrate_with_your_application.md) has been finished, application developers usually need to deploy their applications to end users.
 There are several ways how to achieve that:

 - Set a dependency on existing prebuilt packages (so called "centralized distribution"):
     - using Debian / RPM packages - a recommended way for distributions of Linux operating system;